Singapore Airlines fleet: Airbus A350F

 On 15 December 2021, Singapore Airlines announced that it had purchased seven Airbus A350F freighters to succeed its seven Boeing 747-400Fs.
-The order contained options for five more A350Fs, and included the swap for existing orders of 15 A320neos and two A350-900s.
+The order contained options for five more A350Fs and included the swap for existing orders of 15 A320neos and two A350-900s.
 With the first delivery expected in late 2025, Singapore Airlines would be the launch customer for the A350F.

 Fleet history

 Since 1937, the predecessors of Singapore Airlines operated the Airspeed Consul, Boeing 707, Boeing 737, Bristol Britannia, Douglas DC-3, Douglas DC-4, de Havilland Comet 4, Fokker F27 Friendship, Lockheed L-1049 Super Constellation and the Vickers Viscount.

 After its incorporation as Singapore Airlines Limited on 28 January 1972 after Malaysia–Singapore Airlines was split to form Malaysia Airlines and Singapore Airlines, the airline acquired seven Boeing 707s and five Boeing 737s from MSA on 30 September 1972.
 Its first purchase since incorporation was for another second-hand Boeing 707 that was delivered on 1 October 1972.

 The first Boeing 747-200 for the airline was delivered soon after on 31 July 1973, which also marked SIA's first direct delivery of a new aircraft.
 Boeing 727s were delivered from 30 August 1977, Boeing 747-300s from 29 April 1983, and Boeing 757s from 12 November 1984.

-Having exclusively purchased Boeings since 1972, in 1977 SIA placed an order for four McDonnell Douglas DC-10s.
+Having exclusively purchased Boeing since 1972, in 1977 SIA placed an order for four McDonnell Douglas DC-10s.

 In 1979, the airline ordered A300B4s, its first aircraft from Airbus, which joined the fleet the following year.
 Other Airbus models flown include the Airbus A310 from 1984 and the Airbus A340-300 from 26 October 1996.

 In 1977, and from 1979 to 1980, British Airways operated a Concorde (G-BOAD) which was dual-liveried with Singapore Airlines' livery on the port side and British Airways' livery on the starboard side.
 It was used on the London to Singapore via Bahrain service.
 The service was withdrawn for financial reasons and complaints about noise from the Malaysian government.

 The airline ordered five McDonnell Douglas MD-11s on 16 January 1990, to operate long-haul routes with demand deemed too thin for the Boeing 747.
 When it was revealed that the MD-11's performance was below expectations in terms of range and fuel burn, the order was cancelled in favour of the Airbus A340-300.
 The cancellation was seen as particularly damaging to McDonnell Douglas due to the company's reputation.
 Several years later Airbus, in turn, suffered a setback, however, when rival Boeing successfully negotiated to take SIA's existing A340-300 fleet as well as any still on order in exchange for ten orders for the Boeing 777 in 1999, with Airbus calling the move an "act of desperation" on Boeing's part.

 In September 2009, the Airbus A380 marked a milestone with the airline when, with the tenth aircraft delivered, its fleet of A380s exceeded that of the Boeing 747-400 for the first time.